Epistle of James: Torah observance

 James seem to propose a more radical and demanding interpretation of the law than mainstream Judaism.
 According to John Painter, there is nothing in James to suggest any relaxation of the demands of the law.
 "No doubt James takes for granted his readers' observance of the whole law, while focusing his attention on its moral demands."

+In this context, there is a broader discussion on both sides.

 Canonicity

-The first explicit references to the Epistle of James are found in the writings of Origen of Alexandria (e.g. Comm. on John., 19.23) in the third century.
+The first explicit references to the Epistle of James are found in the writings of Origen of Alexandria (e.g. Commentary on John, 19.23) in the third century.
 Scholars have generally rejected the possible second-century allusions to James in the Apostolic Fathers and Irenaeus of Lyons' Against Heresies.
 Neither is James mentioned by Tertullian (c.
 155–220 CE) or Cyprian (c.
 210–258 CE), and its authenticity of the epistle doubted by Theodore of Mopsuestia (c.
 350–428 CE).
 In Historia ecclesiae 2.23.25, Eusebius classes James among the Antilegomena or disputed works, stating, "it is to be observed that it is disputed; at least, not many of the ancients have mentioned it, as is the case likewise with the epistle that bears the name of Jude, which is also one of the seven so-called catholic epistles.
 Nevertheless we know that these also, with the rest, have been read publicly in very many churches."

 Its late recognition in the Church, especially in the West, was a consequence primarily of its sparse attestation by earlier Christian authors and its disputed authorship.
 Jerome reported that the Epistle of James "is claimed by some to have been published by some one else under his name, and gradually, as time went on, to have gained authority" (De viris illustribus 2).

 The Epistle of James is missing from the Muratorian fragment (poss.
 2nd to 4th century), the Cheltenham list (c.
 360 CE), but was listed with the twenty-seven New Testament books by Athanasius of Alexandria in his Thirty-Ninth Festal Epistle (367 CE), and subsequently affirmed by the Councils of Laodicea (c.
 363 CE), of Rome (382 CE) and of Carthage (397 and 419).

 During the Reformation era, Martin Luther took issue with the epistle on theological grounds, finding James' description of faith and works incompatible with his understanding of justification.
-Reportedly, he once went as far as to assert "I almost feel like throwing Jimmy (Note: Luther uses "Jimmy", which is short for James, as a metonymy to refer to the epistle.) into the stove", a metaphor for his being tempted to remove the Epistle of James from the Bible.
+Reportedly, he once went as far as to assert "I almost feel like throwing Jimmy into the stove like the priest from Kalenberg", (Note: In the original Ich wil schier den Jeckel in den offen werffen wie der pfaff vom Kalenberg.
+Luther uses "Jimmy", which is short for James, as a metonymy to refer to the epistle.) a metaphor for his being tempted to remove the Epistle of James from the Bible.
 Luther nonetheless chose to include James in his German translation, though he moved it (along with Hebrews, Jude, and Revelation) to the end of the Bible.